clemantcarlos/clemantcarlos/README.md

 ***Fun Facts:***
 - I have three dogs.
-- I like design and art a log.
+- I like design and art a lot.
 - *Hobbies*: anime, exercise, building things.